Park City School District Start Times

 An Implementation Task Force has been created; it includes teachers, principals, staff, district office representatives, community representatives, and a number of members from the Start Times Committee.
 The ITF is charged with the task of figuring out exactly how to implement the change to start times.
 The ITF will also recommend a timeline for implementation to the Governing Board - with the expectation from the Board that it happens as quickly as is feasible.
 Among the ITF's considerations:

 - Impact on students, staff & parents

 - Transportation routes

 Of note: based on mock runs already conducted by the Transportation Department, a 3 bell schedule (needed to keep this implementation budget neutral) would need to run 60 minutes apart.
 Adjustments to the order in which kids are picked up and dropped off have led to things like more left turns: a simple change that adds significant time to routes.

-We still need feedback on how changes to start times for ALL SCHOOLS will affect our familes.
-If you have comments about start times, please email Molly Miller, email@example.com.
+We still need feedback on how changes to start times for ALL SCHOOLS will affect our families.
+If you have comments about start times, please email Communications, firstname.lastname@example.org.